Updated: Aug 19

 Afterward, use a plastic knife to cut around the interior edges of the cake pan to loosen the cake.
 Place a large plate or cooling rack upside down, on top of one cake pan.
 Grasping both the pan and the plate tightly, flip the cake onto the plate/rack.
-Repeat with second layer.
+Repeat with the second layer.
 NOTE: The cake may crack due to the gluten-free flour.
 Just be gentle during the transferring process; the cracks will not damage the taste ;)

 Allow cake to cool completely before frosting (about 1 hour).

 FILLING: In a small saucepan, boil raspberries, water, and oat flour until it cooks to a thickening you prefer.
 Let mixture cool before adding onto the cake.

 Pour half over the first layer and spread.